mahendrabairagi/reInventWorkshop1/Deploying_Face_Detection.md

 ### Step 0 - Login to AWS DeepLens Device & AWS Account

-In this workshop, you have an AWS DeepLens device cin front of you connected to a monitor, keyboard, and mouse.
+In this workshop, you have an AWS DeepLens device in front of you connected to a monitor, keyboard, and mouse.
 AWS DeepLens runs an Ubuntu OS.
 Login to the device with the password **Aws2017!**.

 We have already pre-registered your devices to workshop accounts.
 You can find the information for your account on the card in front of you taped to your monitor.